BoyBaykiller/IDKEngine/Readme.md

 Required OpenGL: 4.6 + `ARB_bindless_texture` + `EXT_shader_image_load_formatted` + `KHR_shader_subgroup` + any of (`ARB_shader_viewport_layer_array`, `AMD_vertex_shader_layer`, `NV_viewport_array2`)

 Notes:
+ * If [OIDN](https://github.com/RenderKit/oidn) is found in PATH or near the executable you are given the option to denoise path traced images
- * If [gltfpack](https://github.com/BoyBaykiller/meshoptimizer) is found in PATH or working dir you are given the option to automatically compress glTF files on load
+ * If [gltfpack](https://github.com/BoyBaykiller/meshoptimizer) is found in PATH or near the executable you are given the option to automatically compress glTF files on load
  * Doesn't work on Mesa radeonsi or Intel driver
  * I no longer have access to a NVIDIA GPU, so I can't guarantee NVIDIA exclusive features work at any given point